global-strategies-llc/montana-history-center/src/pages/faq/index.md

     - answer: >-
         Dick Anderson and a company from Salt Lake City currently own the property.
-They have indicated their willingness to sell the property to the State and help facilitate the sale.
+They have indicated their willingness to sell the property to the state and help facilitate the sale.
       question: >-
         Who are the current owners of the mall site and are they willing to sell the land?